-If there were an electricity that powers the fraud industry, it would be information.
-Without names, email addresses, Social Security numbers, passwords, credit card info or other personal data, a scammer cannot reach you or pretend to be you.
+Information powers the fraud industry.
+Without names, credit card info, email addresses, passwords, Social Security numbers or other personal data, a scammer cannot reach you or pretend to be you.